Jhonni Rochelle Charisse Carr, PhD

 TEACHING

 In my teaching, I prioritize real world applications and contextualized, project-based activities.
 For example, in my “Intermediate Spanish for Heritage Speakers” course, students explored different resources on campus such as MEChA and Undocumented Student Services.
 In small groups they investigated an organization, recorded interviews in Spanish with a representative, and later edited them to include in a video.
 In order to prepare my students for the interviews in a way that would accommodate different learning styles, I provided them with multi-sensory source materials: they listened to sample interviews, read about interviewing techniques, and then practiced writing interview questions and performing in class.
 In addition to learning about valuable organizations on campus, students gained confidence in using Spanish locally in a formal register.
 These videos were posted online in order to make them available to the larger campus community; some can be seen below.
-The project has since been adopted by fellow instructors, and my colleagues nominated me for the “Most Collegial Instructor of the Year Award,” which I received in 2016.
+The project has since been adopted by fellow instructors, and my colleagues nominated me for the “Most Collegial Instructor of the Year Award,” which I later received.

 Student Work: Intermediate Spanish for Heritage Speakers